 - Includes a free tier, so you can test it out before (or without) making a financial commitment.

-Once you pick a platform to start off with, you can start building your own AI agent.
+Once you pick your AI agent builder to start off with, you can start building your own AI agent.

 Your AI agent is going to be entirely unique – it depends entirely on your use case and scope.
 Part of the process will involve familiarizing yourself with your platform of choice and applying your understanding to your unique roadmap.